dilawar/ncbs/handbook/student_handbook.markdown

 think that a step (say vendor referral) is unnecessary, by all means suggest an alternative.
 Be constructive.

-**Interactions with the technical staff:** Be professional and courteous in all your interactions.
+## Interactions with the technical staff
+ Be professional and courteous
+in all your interactions.
 It is indeed upsetting when equipment fails, but it is absolutely incorrect to vent your annoyance on the staff (or on anyone else).
 They are, after all, trained professionals whose job is